Innovator Double Stacker 9 Buffer ETF – January (BATS:DBJA) Shares Up 0.1%

 The company’s fifty day simple moving average is $28.05 and its 200 day simple moving average is $27.65.

 Large investors have recently added to or reduced their stakes in the business.
 Susquehanna International Group LLP acquired a new position in shares of Innovator Double Stacker 9 Buffer ETF – January in the second quarter valued at $412,000.
-Cetera Investment Advisers boosted its position in shares of Innovator Double Stacker 9 Buffer ETF – January by 16.9% in the third quarter.
-Cetera Investment Advisers now owns 9,483 shares of the company’s stock valued at $263,000 after acquiring an additional 1,371 shares during the period.
-Arlington Capital Management Inc. bought a new stake in shares of Innovator Double Stacker 9 Buffer ETF – January in the third quarter valued at about $1,193,000.
+Cetera Investment Advisers increased its holdings in shares of Innovator Double Stacker 9 Buffer ETF – January by 16.9% in the third quarter.
+Cetera Investment Advisers now owns 9,483 shares of the company’s stock valued at $263,000 after purchasing an additional 1,371 shares during the last quarter.
+Arlington Capital Management Inc. acquired a new position in shares of Innovator Double Stacker 9 Buffer ETF – January in the third quarter valued at $1,193,000.
 Orion Capital Management LLC bought a new stake in shares of Innovator Double Stacker 9 Buffer ETF – January in the third quarter valued at about $164,000.
 Finally, OLD Mission Capital LLC boosted its position in shares of Innovator Double Stacker 9 Buffer ETF – January by 64.5% in the second quarter.
 OLD Mission Capital LLC now owns 43,057 shares of the company’s stock valued at $1,181,000 after acquiring an additional 16,886 shares during the period.

 Further Reading: What is a stock buyback?